Source Hipster – Pack Review

 First Impressions

 I have been wearing the Source Hipster for about 4 months now.
-I love it so much I haven’t used a standard backpack since.
+I love it so much that I haven’t used a standard backpack since.
 What I noticed with the Source Hipster is how light it is, it weighs in at around 465grams, which is not a bad starting point for any pack.

 There’s one main storage compartment for your gear and smaller pockets at the rear and on the hip belt, plus some bungee cords for other attachments.
 The harness is minimalistic and has reflective tabs for nighttime visibility.
 The pack includes a water hydration system and has its own pocket which holds the bladder.

 Overall, the Hipster certainly looks the part and has all the features I would look for in a daypack.
-What I really liked was that it didn’t appear overly bulky but still has all the basic features.
+What I really liked was that it didn’t appear overly bulky but still had all the basic features.
 The Hipster comes in a range of colours but I chose the “goes with your bike and your kit” colour, black of course.

 Harness